-Dogs need far less fruit and vegetables in their diet overall than their human masters, and can in fact get an upset tummy if they even come close to trying to eat as many as we are recommended to.
+Dogs need far less fruit and vegetables in their diet overall than their human masters, and can get an upset tummy if they even come close to trying to eat as many as we are recommended to.

-Yet the reality is – according to the experts – than even an entire pear is too much for even the largest dogs breeds, if you were to offer your dog one pear a day.
+Yet the reality is – according to the experts – than even an entire pear is too much for even the largest dogs breeds if you were to offer your dog one pear a day.

 In fact, for smaller dog breeds, even that could be excessive!
-A chunk of pear is all they really need, every so often.
+A chunk of pear is all they need, every so often.

-You don’t need to worry about getting into a regular habit of dicing up pear slices on your dog’s dinner every day, especially if you have a puppy, and older dog or one of the smaller dog breeds.
+You don’t need to worry about getting into a regular habit of dicing up pear slices on your dog’s dinner every day, especially if you have a puppy, an older dog or one of the smaller dog breeds.

-Like we said, a little goes a long way – a slice or two of pear every so often is all you need.
+As we said, a little goes a long way – a slice or two of pear every so often is all you need.

-You might instead be tempted to give your dog a whole pear, with its core removed, once a week to boost their vitamin intake, energy and immunity.
+You might instead be tempted to give your dog a whole pear, with its core removed, once a week to boost their vitamin intake, energy, and immunity.

 Yet even feeding a dog a pear all at once in this way can be a bit overwhelming to their systems, causing tummy upset.